 Advantages of National Lok Adalat

 National Lok Adalat has several important advantages that make it an efficient substitute for conventional litigation.
-These benefits increase access to justice, decrease backlogs of cases, and serve as a cheaper and quicker method of resolving conflicts.
-Some of the most important advantages of National Lok Adalat are as follows:
+These benefits increase access to justice, decrease backlogs of cases and serve as a cheaper and quicker method of resolving conflicts.
+Some of the most important advantages of National Lok Adalat are given below:

 Quick Resolution: Cases are resolved much faster compared to the regular court system, reducing waiting times for justice.

-Low Cost: The process is affordable and does not involve expensive legal fees, making it accessible to everyone.
+Low Cost: The process is affordable and does not involve expensive legal fees which makes it accessible to everyone.

 Informal Process: National Lok Adalat offers an informal setting, which makes the process less intimidating for people who may not be familiar with the legal system.